May 16, 2025

 Blind Spot (2024) includes an incredibly lucid chapter on consciousness.
 We summarize part of it here.

-Primacy of Consciousness # Our awareness and everything we experience appear within consciousness.
+Our awareness and everything we experience appear within consciousness.
 It includes all our thoughts, feelings, perceptions, and the way we experience the world around us.
 One aspect of consciousness is what philosophers call the primacy of consciousness.
 This means that consciousness comes first in how we understand and experience reality.
 We can’t measure our consciousness or compare it to anything.
+Everything we investigate, including our brains, happens within our awareness.

 ...